How to spend a weekend in Brussels, Belgium, on a budget! Including plenty of chocolate, museums, and architecture.

-Open-air markets with fresh food and aromatic flowers, adorable shops selling interesting, hand-made goods, and local musicians serenading you with inspiring music as you meander through the cobblestone streets.
+You’ll also find adorable shops selling interesting, hand-made goods.
+And local musicians serenading you with inspiring music as you meander through the cobblestone streets.

 It is an easy city to explore on foot, so it’s perfect for budget travelers with little time.

 I mean, the chocolate alone is enough incentive to come to Brussels, but all the other amazing qualities simply add to the experience.

 That summarizes how to spend a weekend in Brussels, Belgium!

 If you do have more time and more money to spend, I recommend checking out Get Your Guide.

 They have some fun tours and activities in Brussels that are very affordable.